MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Set-LabelExplorerConfig.md

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the label explorer configuration that you want to modify.
+The Identity parameter specifies the sensitivity label explorer configuration that you want to modify.

 ```yaml
 Type: LabelExplorerConfigIdParameter